jxmot/github-graphql-snippets/README.md

 ## Tools

 I've been using the [GraphiQL](<https://github.com/skevy/graphiql-app>) application to test the queries that are provided here.
 It's not the *best* application, and the last release was two years old.
 But it is linked to in the GitHup API documentation.

+If you're going to try a different application be sure that you can edit the HTTP headers.
+It will be necessary for *mutations* and perhaps some queries depending on their *preview*.

 ### Set Up